fbpx

 2. Your youngest child must be between 1 and 7 years of age

-3. The nipple must have sagged so that it is below the level of the crease under the breast (Infra-mammary fold).
+3. The nipple must be positioned below the level of the crease under the breast (Infra-mammary fold).
 See photo below.

 screenshot_417

-A medicare item number can be applicable in certain circumstances
+A medicare item number may be applicable in certain circumstances

-Many women will also want to consider breast augmentation in order to replace the volume lost after breast feeding at the same time as the lift.
-The other interesting thing about the definition is that it specifies that the lift can be performed by any means which includes using implants.
-Although rare, implants can be used alone in order to produce a breast lift without the extra scarring associated with the traditional techniques although the cosmetic result is usually not as good.
+Many women may also consider breast augmentation in order to address volume loss at the same time as the lift.
+Although rare, implants may be used alone in order to produce a breast lift, without extra scarring associated with the traditional techniques.

-So if you are contemplating a breast lift don’t leave it too late and contact enquiries@horizonplasticsurgery.com.au for an appointment well before your youngest child reaches 7 years of age.
+So if you are contemplating a breast lift please contact enquiries@horizonplasticsurgery.com.au for an appointment.